Variant

 Trident 3B

-Trident 3B is the representative branch of the Hawker Siddeley Trident family, capturing the stretched final branch created to answer the family’s seat-count limits.
+Trident 3B is a retired member of the Hawker Siddeley Trident family, known for the stretched final branch created to answer the family’s seat-count limits.

 Hawker Siddeley Trident family